hashicorp/packer/website/source/docs/command-line/machine-readable.html.markdown

 ## Format

-The machine readable format is a line-oriented, comma-delimeted text format.
+The machine readable format is a line-oriented, comma-delimited text format.
 This makes it extremely easy to parse using standard Unix tools such as awk or grep in addition to full programming languages like Ruby or Python.